alex-garcia12/alieninvasion/README.md

-# alieninvasion
+# alien_invasion
-space invaders like game made in python
+A game similar to Space Invaders written in Python